florenceasitwas/site/_sources/paatz-smn.md

 Frescoes.
-On the walls scenes from the life of the Virgin Mary and from the legend of John the Baptist, in the vault the four Evangelists; famous late masterpiece by Domenico del Ghirlandaio and his workshop; commissioned by Giovanni Tornabuoni to the brothers Domenico and Davide del Ghirlandaio on 1.9.1485, unveiled on 22.12.1490 (inscription on the Annunciation to Zacharias) (230).
+On the walls scenes from the life of the Virgin Mary and from the legend of John the Baptist, in the vault the four Evangelists; famous late masterpiece by Domenico del Ghirlandaio and his workshop; commissioned by Giovanni Tornabuoni to the brothers Domenico and Davide del Ghirlandaio on 1.9.1485, unveiled on 22.12.1490 (inscription on the *Annunciation to Zacharias*) (230).
 Domenico's collaborators, especially on the upper parts: Davide del Ghirlandaio, Mainardi, Bartolommeo di Giovanni and Benedetto del Ghirlandaio (?).
 Cleaned in 1907; new restoration underway since 1938(231) The frescoes are famous as a classic depiction of Florentine patrician life in the time of Lorenzo il Magnifico; they contain many portraits.
 The identification of individual persons is based on information provided in 1561 by Benedetto di Luca Landucci, then eighty-nine years old, on the basis of his youthful memories (232).
-Description (from bottom to top due to the order of the paintings): Right wall, in the lowest strip on the right Annunciation to Zechariah, dated 1490, the Visitation; in the second strip on the right Birth of John the Baptist, on the left his naming; in the third strip on the right Sermon of John, on the left Baptism of Christ; in the arched field the Feast of Herod, window margin: below the donors Giovanni Tornabuoni and his wife Franoesca Pitti; in the middle strip on the left Annunciation to Mary, on the right St. John in the Waste; in the upper strip on the left Burning of the Catechism by St. Dominic, on the right Death of St. Peter the Martyr; in the border Coronation of Mary; left wall; in the lowest strip on the left Expulsion of Joachim from the Temple (with the painters' biographies), on the right Birth of Mary (inscribed Bighordi

-Grillandai); in the second stripe on the left of the temple passage, on the right, The Marriage of Mary; in the third stripe on the left, the Adoration of the Magi, on the right, the infanticide; in the arched field, the Death and Assumption of Mary.
+Description (from bottom to top due to the order of the paintings): Right wall, in the lowest strip on the right *Annunciation to Zechariah*, dated 1490, the *Visitation*; in the second strip on the right *Birth of John the Baptist*, on the left his naming; in the third strip on the right *Sermon of John*, on the left *Baptism of Christ*; in the arched field the *Feast of Herod*, window margin: below the donors Giovanni Tornabuoni and his wife Franoesca Pitti; in the middle strip on the left *Annunciation to Mary*, on the right *St. John in the Waste*; in the upper strip on the left *Burning of the Catechism by St. Dominic*, on the right *Death of St. Peter the Martyr*; in the border *Coronation of Mary*; left wall; in the lowest strip on the left *Expulsion of Joachim from the Temple* (with the painters' biographies), on the right *Birth of Mary* (inscribed Bighordi Grillandai); in the second stripe on the left of the temple passage, on the right, *The Marriage of Mary*; in the third stripe on the left, the *Adoration of the Magi*, on the right, the infanticide; in the arched field, the *Death and Assumption of Mary*.

 Stained glass in the three windows of the back wall.
-Left and right windows: in the upper three panels, St. Peter and the Apostles in tabernacles (on the left St. Peter, St. John the Baptist, Dominic, on the right St. Paul, St. Lawrence, St. Thomas Aquinas), in the lowest field a wreath of fruit carried by putti surrounding a lion's coat of arms on a green field (largely renewed in the right-hand window), middle window: at the top Donation of the Belt to St. Thomas the Apostle, underneath the incision and Miracle of the Snows at St. Maria Maggiore in Rome; the lowest field is white glazed.
+Left and right windows: in the upper three panels, St. Peter and the Apostles in tabernacles (on the left St. Peter, St. John the Baptist, Dominic, on the right St. Paul, St. Lawrence, St. Thomas Aquinas), in the lowest field a wreath of fruit carried by putti surrounding a lion's coat of arms on a green field (largely renewed in the right-hand window), middle window: at the top *Donation of the Belt to St. Thomas the Apostle*, underneath the incision and *Miracle of the Snows at St. Maria Maggiore in Rome*; the lowest field is white glazed.
 Executed by Sandro di Giovanni d'Andrea Agolanti, 1491 (233), after a design by Domenico del Ghirlandaio.
 Choir stalls.
 The upper row of seats is the youthful work of Baccio d'Agnolo, completed in 1490